openedx/edx-platform/docs/en_us/course_authors/source/read_me.rst

 Read Me
 *******

-The edX *Building a course with Studio* documentation is created using RST_ files and Sphinx_.
+The edX *Building a Course with edX Studio* documentation is created using RST_ files and Sphinx_.
 You, the user community, can help update and revise this documentation project on GitHub::